GAGGIUINO/gaggiuino.github.io/docs/README.md

     Support better docs
 <!-- ko-fi -->
 >
 !>**This site is a general guide and *ABSOLUTELY NOT* an exhaustive, step-by-step tutorial.
-It is expected that anyone attempting has proficiency with the skills listed in the _Recommendations_ page of this site.
+It is expected that anyone attempting has proficiency with the skills listed in the [Recommendations](learning/learning-sources.md) page.
 For anyone attempting the install it's strongly recommended to read the planned install route in it's entirety.**

 ?> **_Total estimated install time will be based on understanding and experience._**